 Much more is known about Johann Joseph Fux, Austria’s most prominent Baroque composer.
 He travelled frequently to Italy and Venice, where music made a powerful impression on him.
 One of the best known composers from Venice is Vivaldi, who was also active at the time.
-Another Venetian-born composer was Antonio Caldara, who travelled in the other direction instead: to Vienna, where he was court conductor from 1716, which coincides with the period during which Maria Margherita Grimani was active in the Viennese court.
+Another Venetian-born composer was Antonio Caldara, who travelled to Vienna, where he was court conductor from 1716, which coincides with the period during which Maria Margherita Grimani was active in the Viennese court.
 These musical lives cross paths at this concert.

 The musicApproximate times